Concur News

 Who is Dr. Damodar Sahu?

-Dr. Damodar Sahu is the Co-Founder & Chief Growth Officer at Data Safeguard, a leading company specializing in digital transformation, AI, and data privacy solutions.
-With his extensive experience in driving growth and managing digital privacy solutions, Dr. Sahu has been instrumental in shaping the company’s vision since its inception.
+Dr. Damodar Sahu is the Co-Founder & Chief Growth Officer at Data Safeguard, the most comprehensive AI-powered privacy management platform, helping enterprises seamlessly achieve compliance with global privacy regulations—including the DPDP Act, GDPR, CPRA, HIPAA, and PDPA—while making regulatory adherence efficient, cost-effective, and a true competitive advantage.
+Dr. Sahu has been instrumental in shaping the company’s vision since its inception.
 He is also a trusted advisor in the fields of data protection and privacy, guiding businesses through complex regulatory landscapes.
-Prior to co-founding Data Safeguard, Dr. Sahu held significant roles in digital strategy and cybersecurity, where he led numerous initiatives for global clients, focusing on innovative data privacy frameworks and security solutions.
+Prior to co-founding Data Safeguard, Dr. Sahu held significant roles in digital strategy, AI, and cybersecurity, where he led numerous initiatives for global clients, focusing on innovative data privacy frameworks and security solutions.

 Q1: What do you like most about DPDPA?